Benefits of Attending CHESS over Community College.

-Homeschooling parents of older teens have a decision to make: continue with high school classes or enroll their students at community college through dual enrollment.
+Locally, homeschooling parents of older teens have a decision to make: continue with high school classes or enroll their students at either Northern Virginia Community College (NOVA) or at Lord Fairfax CC in Warrenton through dual enrollment.
 When high school students dual enroll, they can simultaneously earn high school and college credit.
 And, on the surface, dual enrollment appears attractive.

 But making an informed decision isn’t as simple as you think.
 Cost is a major concern, but learning how dual enrollment works should also be taken into account.
 Finally, the CHESS experience is far different than the community college campus experience – academically, socially and spiritually.